 While Ralph and I were driving to Orlando, a friend who was praying for my weekend of renewal told me that she would be going to one in Atlanta (Georgia) in November, and she said I should go there, too.

 I thought, “No, it’s not practical, especially so soon after the Orlando conference.”
 However….

 “Yes” is a holy word.

-At the first conference, God began renewing my energy by teaching me to say “yes” to all opportunities that seem good.
+At the first conference, God began healing me from weariness by teaching me to say “yes” to all opportunities that seem good.
 Then, after we give him our yes, we are to let him decide what to do about it.
 If the idea was from him, the Holy Spirit will guide us into it and enable us to do it.
 If the idea was not from him, and if we are listening to the Holy Spirit, nothing will come of our mistaken yes.
 It’s all good!

 So, I decided to practice what I was learning, and I said yes to going to Atlanta.
 But why not take all of Good News Ministries with me?
 I decided to purchase a booth at the conference to invite more people to discover how God can minister to them through GNM.

 That conference was powerful and wonderful, healing and freeing.
 Plus, our booth got a lot of attention.
 I gave out samples of Sunday’s reflection and used two laptop computers and a tablet to let people explore our websites.
 Passersby stopped and signed up for the Good News Reflections and Reflections for Couples.
 One lady was so excited about what we offer for RCIA (at Catholic Digital Resources) that she brought a friend over to see it.
 Another one lit up with delight because the Reflections for Couples are what her son had been looking for.

 A conference booth is the type of outreach that gleans new members who otherwise have not yet found us online.
 Plus, it’s an opportunity for many faith-building conversations.
 This public relations opportunity was made possible by our evangelization-spirited benefactors who champion the Good News with their support.